Summer Enrichment Services

 Literacy Boot Camp

-“Half-Day Literacy Boot Camp” is offered for middle school and high school age students.
+“Half-Day Literacy Boot Camp” is offered for middle school and high school age students based on community interest and schedule availability.
 The half-day session begins and ends with executive functioning strategy instruction to enhance organizational skills followed by instruction in three of the five research-based Meridian Academy strategies that target ACT/SAT vocabulary development, test taking, reading comprehension/critical thinking, and written expression.
-Literacy Boot Camp will meet Monday through Friday from 8:00 a.m. to 12:00 p.m. and offer families a 55 – 60% savings off individual rates.
+Literacy Boot Camp meets Monday through Friday from 8:00 a.m. to 12:00 p.m. and offer families a substantial savings off individual rates.
 See individual Meridian Academy session descriptions for more information.